 Most adults like to have a glass of red or white wine after a long day of work and with their dinner or dessert.
 Wine is one of the most popular alcoholic beverages in the world, and there are many connoisseurs out there who enjoy collecting different bottles of wine as their hobby.
 There are other consumers who like to buy wine boxes in bulk or other people who enjoy buying wine bottles en masse when there’s a big sale at the local supermarket or farmers’ market.
-It’s important if you’re investing a lot of time and money in buying wine bottles or boxes to know how long it can last for and how to tell if the wine has gone bad or not.
+It’s important if you’re investing a lot of time and money in buying wine bottles or boxes to know how long it can last and how to tell if the wine has gone bad or not.
 The ultimate question remains; does wine go bad?

 Does Wine Go Bad?
 Does it Expire?

 Yes, wine can go bad and expire.
 It depends on the quality of the wine and if the bottle has been opened or not.
-Unopened, good quality wine can stay in the cool cellar or a cabinet for many years and actually improve the taste with age.
+Unopened, good-quality wine can stay in the cool cellar or a cabinet for many years and actually improve the taste with age.

 The shelf life of wine also depends on other factors, such as the preparation method, vintage, label, and how it is stored.
-Generally, the budget wines are not meant for storing extended amounts of time or “cellaring”.
+Generally, budget wines are not meant for storing extended amounts of time or “cellaring”.
 Shelf wines should be consumed while young and fresh, quite soon after your purchase.

 The Lifespan of Wine

 Before we answer this important question, it’s important for consumers to know how long the lifespan of wine is.
 Unfortunately, wine does not last forever and it eventually will go bad.
-However, if you have a bottle of wine and it’s unopened, while being stored in a cool area like a cellar or cabinet, then the wine will last for many years.
+However, if you have a bottle of wine and it’s unopened while being stored in a cool area like a cellar or cabinet, then the wine will last for many years.
 It’s quite common for wine connoisseurs to store their wine bottles and create a collection that can last for many years.
 If you’re buying an inexpensive kind of wine from a place like Trader’s Joe’s, and it’s of lower quality, then you should only store the wine for about a year or two and then use it before it goes bad.
-If you’re storing bottles of wine and you haven’t opened them yet, it’s important to realize that wine ages over time and that will improve the taste and texture of the alcohol.
+If you’re storing bottles of wine and you haven’t opened them yet, it’s important to realize that wine ages over time, and that will improve the taste and texture of the alcohol.

 Because wine ages, the taste can change and have more flavor after many years.
 Remember that aged wine does not mean that it has gone bad.
-On the contrary, it will be even better than before provided that it’s stored in a cool place and the bottle hasn’t been opened before.
-Wine that is stored properly needs to be laid horizontally or on its’ side in order to keep the cork moistened.
+On the contrary, it will be even better than before, provided that it’s stored in a cool place and the drink hasn’t been opened before.
+A wine that is stored properly needs to be laid horizontally or on its’ side in order to keep the cork moistened.
 This is done to ensure that the cork won’t deteriorate in its’ structure if its’ less exposed to outside elements.
 If the cork is heavily exposed to air, this will cause holes to develop in the cork, and it will start to loosen up.
 A weakened cork will cause the wine to stop its’ aging process and the wine will go bad prematurely.